robyhartonodev/angewandte-ki-cog-village/README.md

 ## 2.1 Data pre-processing:

+See the methods ``feature_selection_random_forest`` and ``feature_selection_pca`` inside the file ``helper.py`` for the feature selection implementation.

-The Standard scaler as a pre-processing operation is later included in some of the classifiers e.g. SVM, KNN and Logistic Regression, as some classifiers do not perform well without it.
+The ``StandardScaler`` as a pre-processing operation is later included in some of the classifiers e.g. SVM, KNN and Logistic Regression, as some classifiers do not perform well without it.

+The ``MinMaxScaler`` must be implemented before the fitting process of the ``Naive Bayes`` model, as the model throws an exception for negative values.

+All of the model is trained with train test split of 70% and 30% using ``train_test_split`` method.

 ## 2.2 Feature selection and generation